 Be kind and compassionate to one another, forgiving each other, just as in Christ God forgave you. – Ephesians 4:32

-Yet they are asked to bear witness and forgive trauma and terror in a context where terrorism writ large articulates Anti-Americanism and violent extremism – where terrorists interpreted as threats to U.S. democracy are not forgiven but rather extinguished.
+Yet, they are asked to bear witness to and forgive specifically white trauma and terror in a context where “terrorism,” more generally speaking, writ large articulates Anti-Americanism and violent extremism – and where terrorists interpreted as threats to U.S. democracy are in fact not forgiven but rather extinguished.
 This undoubtedly leads to a perplexing conundrum for black Christians in particular, especially as they are called upon to forgive people that have never repented (Luke 17:3-4), to love in what feels like interminable despair (John 13:34), and to commit to memory that “hatred stirs up conflict, but love covers over all wrongs” (Proverbs 10:12).

 What other repeatedly traumatized group in America is asked by media and others if they forgive those that hurt them or who have unnecessarily killed their loved one(s)?
-What other groups are promptly asked to show compassion and nuance, deftly separating good from bad, for collectives indulging in histories of recurrent trauma?
+What other groups are promptly asked to show compassion and nuance (deftly separating good from bad) for collectives indulging in histories of recurrent trauma?
 Who else is called upon to move on so quickly, to censure other potential victims, and to stand with their abusers?
 The answer is clear: no one.
-No other group of people are asked to suck down their rage and coddle their abuser while attending to their feelings.
+No other group of people are asked to suck down their rage and coddle their abuser and attend to their feelings.

-This is the part where I am misread as the anti-Christ, or where we wag our #woke fingers at black Christians for being too respectable.
-It is where the significance of Christianity, and more specifically the Black Church, in black folks’ lives is demeaned and reduced to the white man’s faith, Marx’s opiate or Jim Jones’s kool-aid.
+This is the part where I am misread as the anti-Christ, or, on the other hand, where we wag our #woke fingers at black Christians for being too respectable.
+It is where the significance of Christianity, and more specifically the Black Church, in black folks’ lives is demeaned and reduced to the white man’s faith, Marx’s opiate, or Jim Jones’s kool-aid.
 It is where black radicals stand on the cool table and announce, “That’s why I’m not Christian!”
 Because being #woke and being Christian can’t possibly happen at the same time.
 This is the easy line of reasoning.